Patterns for Blockchain Data Migration: Blockchain Migration Patterns

+\item This pattern can be applied to states, smart contracts, and transactions, and any combination thereof.

-\item Latency depends on the time to finality, as well as time to extract and recreate the state/SCs on the target BC, which is proportional to the number of states and SCs to migrate.
-Hence, this is more desirable when the source BC is private, or the application does not interact with any external state. \end{itemize}
+\item Latency depends on the time to finality and freeze time.
+Freeze time depends on the parallelization of state, smart contract, and transaction extraction.
+Hence, this pattern is more desirable when the source blockchain is private, or the application does not interact with any external state. \end{itemize}

-\item [Related patterns]: State transform patterns such as state aggregation and token burning, as well as state and TX load patterns such as establish genesis, hard fork, state initialization, and exchange transfer patterns could use the snapshot to decide on what accounts and states to act on.
-Off-chain data storage pattern is needed to add a PoE entry of snapshot.
+\paragraph{\textit{Related patterns}.} To recreate the collected states, smart contracts, and transactions on the target blockchain use \textit{state and transaction load} patterns, such as \textit{establish genesis}, \textit{hard fork}, and \textit{state initialization}.
+Also, \textit{state transform}, as well as \textit{state and transaction load} patterns could use the snapshot to decide on what states and smart contracts to transform and load to the target blockchain.